-IRCC’s new guidance now says that recapture will not be considered for any time periods of less than 30 consecutive days.
+IRCC’s new guidance now says that recapture is not considered for any time periods of less than 30 consecutive days.
 This may be problematic for workers who travel frequently, and for periods of less than 30 days.

 Further, in the event that a work permit renewal is issued that accounts for recaptured time, IRCC has confirmed that time spent not working during that new period cannot now be reused for the purpose of further recapture.

-Typically, ICTs will occur where a company already has an established business in Canada (as well as, of course, abroad).
-In some situations though, where a company is launching anew in Canada, ICTs will be allowed for such ‘start-up’ scenarios.
-However, in such start-up scenarios, IRCC is seeking additional information and documentation to support the application.
+Typically, ICTs occur where a company already has an established business in Canada (as well as, of course, abroad).
+In some situations though, where a company is launching anew in Canada, ICTs are allowed for such ‘start-up’ scenarios.
+But, in such start-up scenarios, IRCC is seeking additional information and documentation to support the application.
 IRCC is indicating (or in some cases, confirming) that, among other matters:

-- Where the initial transferee is in a specialized position, it will generally be expected that the business already has premises in Canada.
+- Where the initial transferee is in a specialized position, it is generally expected that the business already has premises in Canada.
 [Allowance is made for managerial-level employees who may indeed be coming to start the operation, and who may therefore be tasked with finding premises.]

 - The transfer of executives/managers must be supported by evidence that the business is large enough to support such functions